 Some instructors will forbid you to use your phones/computers during class.
 Some may allow them to be used during class.
-Please be considerate of the rules, and always silence your phones during classes and other academic activities.
-Remember, if you are paying attention to your phone or surfing the web, you are missing vital course content!
+Please be considerate of the rules.

 WVU Campus Resources

 WVU Mountaineer Card and Student Identification Number

 The WVU Mountaineer card is more than your student ID: it is your key to the campus!
 It will provide access to WVU services, buildings and events.
 It also works as a debit card, so guard it as you would any bank-issued ATM card.
 You can also view your student ID number on your Degree Works page.